 - Supports both push and pull models

-- Failure points and performance issues eliminated due to lack of master; faster agentless deployment and communication vs. master-agent model
+- Failure points and performance issues were eliminated due to lack of master; faster agentless deployment and communication vs. master-agent model

 - High security with SSH